rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 intrusion prevention systems (IPS).

 The fine tuning of traffic provided by NGFWs can help with both security and bandwidth control.
-Since NGFWs are smarter and provide deeper inspection, they have the potential to catch more malicious activity.
+Because NGFWs are smarter and provide deeper inspection, they have the potential to catch more malicious activity.
 They can also serve as content filters and provide QoS functions so that higher priority applications receive more priority bandwidth.
 Along with providing better overall security,